Sweet-spot protection of hole spins in sparse arrays via spin-dependent magnetotunneling: Simulations in Ge devices

 \subsection{Gate tunability}

-Overall, we find that the magneto-tunneling term makes significant corrections to the $g$-factors near zero detuning.
+Overall, we find that the magnetotunneling term makes significant corrections to the $g$-factors near zero detuning.
 In Eq.~\eqref{eq:gt}, the $\hat{g}_\mathrm{T}$ matrix is proportional to the tunnel coupling and depends on the different characteristic lengths such as the interdot distance $d$ and the harmonic lengths $L_x$ and $L_y$.
 Since the plunger gates have a direct effect on the dot size and the barrier gate has a direct effect on the tunnel coupling, we can expect this mechanism to be gate-tunable as well.
-In Fig.~\ref{fig:tunability} we assess the tunability of the magneto-tunneling term by varying the plunger gates and the tunnel coupling for the symmetric and asymmetric configurations.
+In Fig.~\ref{fig:tunability} we assess the tunability of the magnetotunneling term by varying the plunger gates and the tunnel coupling for the symmetric and asymmetric configurations.
 In Fig.~\ref{fig:tunability}(a-c), we plot the effective $g$-factors of the asymmetric configuration and we vary $V_b$ to change the tunnel coupling.
 The dependence of the effective $g$-factors on the ratio $\varepsilon/t_c$ is shown for $t_c=\{1,5,9,13\}$ GHz.
 The effect of changing $t_c$ can be observed near zero detuning where the renormalization of the effective $g$-factor is more prominent for higher tunnel coupling.
 In fact, we observe that for $t_c=1$ GHz, the sweet spots — marked with vertical lines — disappear for $g^{(z)}$ and are largely displaced for $g^{(x)}$.
 This is expected from the approximate linear dependence of $\hat{g}_\mathrm{T}$ on $t_c$ in Eq.~\eqref{eq:gt}, where the reduction of $t_c$ suppresses the renormalization near zero detuning.
-In this situation, if the $g$-factors at the two dots are too different, the magneto-tunneling corrections may not be strong enough to preserve the sweet spot, and the $g$-factors just monotonously change with detuning from the localized $g$-factor in the left dot to the localized $g$-factor in the right dot.
+In this situation, if the $g$-factors at the two dots are too different, the magnetotunneling corrections may not be strong enough to preserve the sweet spot, and the $g$-factors just monotonously change with detuning from the localized $g$-factor in the left dot to the localized $g$-factor in the right dot.
+On the contrary, when $t_c$ is large enough the spin-dependent magnetotunneling correction provides a mechanism that breaks the monotonous $g$-factor behavior, potentially providing one or more sweet spots in some cases.
+This happens as an example for $g^{(y)}$ when $t_c\geq 5$ GHz, and we will explore this in more detail in the next section.